nyanp/kaggle-PLASTiCC/entry_points.md

 step07_run_model.py
 ```

-# Train yuval's or mamas's model from pre-compiled feature binaries
+# Train Yuval's or Mamas's model from pre-compiled feature binaries

-Copy feature binaries in share/ and follow the instruction in yuval's or mamas's document.
+Copy feature binaries in share/ and follow the instruction in Yuval's or Mamas's document.